Steve Kunzweiler: Third term

-Judge Sharon Holmes

 In 2025, Kunzweiler sought to remove Tulsa Judge Holmes from the Tajon Figures case.
 In a motion, he argued she "has shown questionable behavior in two other cases where she held private audiences with the defendant in one case and with jurors in the other."
 He claimed "improper communications and behaviors that contradict the Code of Judicial Conduct."
 Kunzweiler wanted Holmes to be "reassigned away from handling all criminal cases," but did not get Holmes to recuse herself from the Figures case.
 Kunzweiler did not like the personal thank-you letter Holmes received in one case that was not shared with attorneys and a personal meeting with defendant in her chambers in another.
 Brian Boheim, an attorney on some of these cases, defended Holmes, saying that Kunzweiler is "dramatically misrepresenting what happened" and claiming that Kunzweiler wants to remove her politically, even though she is an elected official.

+2026 reelection campaign

+In November 2025, he announced his intent to run for a fourth term in 2026, getting endorsements from Tulsa County Commissioner Kelly Dunkerley and Senator Christi Gillespie.
+He faces a primary challenge from attorney Colleen McCarty in June 2026.

 Political positions

 Female defendants

-In June 2022, after the fall of Roe, a representative of No Forced Birth OK have called Kunzweiler "no friend to the Black community, the Indigenous community, to the gay community, to any community except white straight men."
 On failure to protect laws, Kunzweiler said he viewed himself as a father punishing his daughters and that '"prosecutor's job was to 'teach people the morals they either never learned or they somehow forgot.'"
 He has explained female incarceration "using a metaphor about spanking."